tjvantoll/www.tjvantoll.com/source/_posts/2012-07-15-native-html5-number-picker-vs-jquery-uis-spinner-which-to-use.markdown

 ### Time Picker vs. `<input type="time">`

-HTML5 also provides a native time picker (`input[type=time]`), but, it has [nearly no support](http://caniuse.com/#feat=input-datetime), does not provide localized formatting, and does not provide the stepping/paging functionality that `spinner` has baked in.
+HTML5 also provides a native time picker (`input[type=time]`), but, it has [nearly no support](http://caniuse.com/#feat=input-datetime), does not yet provide localized formatting, and does not provide the stepping/paging functionality that `spinner` has baked in.
 In the future it might provide a viable native solution, but for now it's best to stay away.

 #### Extensible and Customizable